flavienbwk/book-devops/eng/AUDIOBOOK.md

 #### The RACI model

-One of the responsibility-sharing models is "RACI", which stands for Responsible (Executor), Accountable (Owner), Consulted (Consulted), and Informed (Informed).
+One of the responsibility-sharing models is "RACI", which stands for Responsible, Accountable (the Owner), Consulted, and Informed.
 It ensures all stakeholders are aware of their roles and responsibilities in a project.

 Let's give an example for the creation of a new website.
 We have a responsible, an executor, consultees, and informers that are designated for each activity.

-- R for the Executor, which is the person who does the work to complete a deliverable
+- "R" for the Executor, which is the person who does the work to complete a deliverable
-- A for the Owner, which is the person who delegates the work and inspects the finished tasks
+- "A" for the Owner, which is the person who delegates the work and inspects the finished tasks
-- C for the Consulted, which is the person who contributes to a deliverable based on their expertise or responsibilities
+- "C" for the Consulted, which is the person who contributes to a deliverable based on their expertise or responsibilities
-- I for the Informed, which is the person who needs to be kept in the loop about the project's progress
+- "I" for the Informed, which is the person who needs to be kept in the loop about the project's progress

 An extension of RACI is RACI-V-S, which includes a validator (who is an authority) and a signer (who is the person in charge of the official approval of the deliverable).